 the id of an attachment.
 This can be helpful in certain situations

-when you only have the id of an attachment.
-It always uses equality,
+when you only have the id or part of that of an attachment.
+It uses

 Shortcuts are only a short form of a longer query and are provided for convenience.
 The following exist: